Dusamareb: Demographics

 As of 2016 the broader Dusmareb District had a population of 390,407 inhabitants.
-The city's population is from the Hiraab, Habar Gidir of Hawiye sub-clan.
+Dusamareb has a large population of pastoralists.

+This area is known for the rivalry between the Habar Gidir/Ayr and Duduble sub-clans of the Hawiye/Hiraab clan.

 Education

 There are many universities located across the city, the most prominent one being Dusmareb University which provides undergraduate degrees.